1. An aside on analysis

-A function from a set $X$ to a set $Y$ is rule telling how elements of both sets are associated each other.
+A function from a set $X$ to a set $Y$ is a rule that tells how elements of both sets are associated to each other.

 The element $y \in Y$ associated, under the function, to the element $x \in X$ is the so-called image.